British Prime Minister Keir Starmer was warned about former U.S. Ambassador's Epstein links

 Reuters

-The disclosure follows a parliamentary demand last month, when MPs used a procedure known as a 'humble address' to compel the government to publish thousands of papers concerning Mandelson’s 2024 appointment.
+Following a parliamentary demand last month, MPs used a procedure known as a 'Humble Address' to compel the government to publish thousands of papers concerning Mandelson’s 2024 appointment.

 Questions had been raised over the peer’s vetting process and his links to the late convicted sex offender Jeffrey Epstein.

-Since the order, a cross-party committee, the Intelligence and Security Committee, has been working with government officials to decide which documents can be released and which must be redacted to protect national security and diplomatic relationships.
+Since the Address passed, a cross-party committee, the Intelligence and Security Committee, has been working with government officials to decide which documents can be released and which must be redacted to protect national security.

 His lawyers said last week that his passport had been returned by the Metropolitan Police, adding that he does not pose a flight risk.
 Mandelson maintains that he has not acted criminally, did not seek personal gain, and is cooperating fully with the investigation.